castrojo/castrojo.github.io/_posts/2018-04-23-video-conferencing.md

 - If you don't have anything to say at that moment, MUTE.
 Even if you are just sitting there you're adding ambient noise to the meeting, and when it gets over 10 people this really, really, sucks.
 This is why I love having a physical mute button, you can always be sure at a glance without digging into settings.
 I've also used a USB switch pedal for mute with limited success.
 - Jumping in from a coffee shop, your work's cafeteria, or any other place where there's noise is not cool.
 And if you work in an open office all you're doing is broadcasting to everyone else in the room that your place of employment doesn't take developer productivity seriously.
 - "Oh I will use my external speakers and built in microphone and adjust the levels and it will sound fine." - No, it won't, you sound like a hot mess, put on your headset and use the microphone.
 - If you use your built-in microphone on your laptop and you start typing while you are talking EVERYBODY WILL HATE YOU.
 - If you're going to dial in from the back on an Uber or from a bus, and you have to talk or present, just don't come.
 Ask someone to run the meeting for you or reschedule.
 You're just wasting everyone's time if you think we want to hear you sprinting down a terminal to catch your flight.
-- And if you're that person sitting on the plane in the meeting and people have to hear whatever stupid thing you're working on, they will hate you for the entire flight.
+- And if you're that person sitting on the plane in the meeting and people have to hear whatever thing you're working on, they will hate you for the entire flight.

 ## Treat video conferencing like you do everything else at work